 If there are no other non-profit applications, then the remaining balance in this set-aside will be carried over into subsequent rounds as a minimum Tax Credit to be set-aside exclusively for non-profit applications subject to the requirements of this section.

-USDA-RD SET-ASIDE
+8.1.2 USDA-RD Set-Aside

 The Division will set-aside 10% of the state ceiling with a preference for one or more United States Department of Agriculture Rural Development (USDA-RD) projects.